-Despite the never-ending buzz around Amazon and Alibaba, B2B marketplaces still remain an untapped opportunity.
+Despite the never-ending buzz around Amazon and Alibaba, the B2B marketplace still remains an untapped opportunity.
 Yoav Kutner, Oro’s CEO, lists the often overlooked points about building and managing a successful B2B marketplace.

 Indian B2B marketplace Moglix a unicorn after USD 120 million round

 India’s B2B eCommerce marketplace now has over 500,000 small and medium enterprises selling industrial, automotive, laboratory, agricultural, restaurant supplies, among others.
 Moglix competes against the likes of IndiaMart and IndustryBuying marketplaces.

 Sary, a B2B eCommerce marketplace raises $30.5 million Series B